ChristineBaniel/webtech_finals/README.md

-Project description
+Project Description

 A responsive web application built with Next.js and TailwindCSS that fetches and displays data from JSON Placeholder API.
 The application features list of user profiles, post/comment management, and dynamic data visualization using ApexCharts.

-Setup and installation instructions
+Setup and Installation Instructions

 Next.js Setup and Installation
 |-npx create-next=app@latest